grafana/grafana/docs/sources/reference/templating.md

 - [Prometheus templating queries]({{< relref "features/datasources/prometheus.md#templating" >}})
 - [OpenTSDB templating queries]({{< relref "features/datasources/prometheus.md#templating" >}})

-One thing to note is that query expressions can contain references to other variables and in effect create depend & nested variables.
+One thing to note is that query expressions can contain references to other variables and in effect create linked variables.
 Grafana will detect this and automatically refresh a variable when one of it's containing variables change.

 ## Selection Options